It's been a long, hot summer inside Arizona prisons.

 At the women's prison in Perryville, where inmates recently went on strike, indoor temperatures topped 100 degrees during the June heatwave.

-During that same heatwave, which led American Airlines to cancel flights out of Phoenix, temperatures inside medical holding enclosures at the state prison in Safford hit 110 degrees.
+which led American Airlines to cancel flights out of Phoenix, temperatures inside medical holding enclosures at the state prison in Safford hit 110 degrees.

 "Obviously, those are very dangerous temperatures for anybody," said David Fathi, an attorney for the ACLU's National Prison Project, which represents Arizona inmates in the lawsuit.